applicaai/successive-halving-topk/README.md

 print(f'Approximation quality of Successive Halving TopK for top-1,'
       f' as measured by cosine similarity is {cosine_sim.item()}.')
 ```
-The expected output is to be something like this:
+The expected output should be something like this:
 ```textmate
 Approximation quality of Successive Halving TopK for top-1, as measured by cosine similarity is 0.9996941685676575.